MLA Format: Everything You Need to Know Here

 225 children were found in the warehouse, some malnourished and diseased.

-Use the sentence:
+Use this sentence:

 A total of 225 children were found in the warehouse, some malnourished and diseased.